 It is necessary for students to engage with a range of text types.
-In school-based assessments, students are expected to respond to, and to produce, a range of text types in Japanese from the list below.
+In school-based assessments and the ATAR course examinations, students are expected to respond to, and to produce, a range of text types in Japanese from the list below.